-EU Sustainable Energy Week 2010: opening of the "Europe 2015 and beyond" Conference
+EU Sustainable Energy Week 2010: opening conference "Europe 2015 and Beyond"

 On 23 March 2010, Günther Oettinger, Member of the EC in charge of Energy, took part in a press conference in Brussels, in the margins of the 4th edition of the EU Sustainable Energy Week.
 Yvo de Boer, Executive Secretary of the United Nations Framework Convention on Climate Change, and Miguel Sebastián Gascón, Spanish Minister for Industry, Tourism and Trade, were also present at the press conference and made statements.
 The Sustainable Energy Europe Campaign is a European Commission initiative in the framework of the Intelligent Energy - Europe programme, which aims to raise public awareness and promote sustainable energy production and use among individuals and organizations, private companies and public authorities, professional and energy agencies, industry associations and NGOs across Europe.